 See also Samos and Miletus.
 For historical images of fishing, see Life in the Holy Land.

-Assos Online Tour (Archaeology Magazine).
-This article walks through the various structures at the site.
+Assos Online Tour (Archaeology Magazine) This article walks through the various structures at the site, with an abundance of photographs.

-Assos excavations have been going on since 1800s (Hürriet Daily News).
-A brief discussion of the history of excavations at Assos.
+Assos Excavations Have Been Going On Since the 1800s (Hürriet Daily News) A brief discussion of the history of excavations at Assos.